 The bipartisan open borders cartel is all in favor of discussing sundry forms of “border security,” especially if it will afford them the political cover to pass amnesty.
-But the one tangible form of border security they will never support, and in fact, pull out all stops to prevent, is the completion of the border fence.
+But the one tangible form of border security they will never support, and, in fact, will pull out all stops to prevent, is the completion of the border fence.

 One of the most pervasive arguments against a border fence is the puerile nursery chant, “show me a 20-foot fence, I’ll show you a 21-foot ladder.”
-Even 2016 presidential candidate Rick Perry is oft to advance this intellectually dishonest argument.
+Even 2016 presidential candidate Rick Perry was oft to advance this intellectually dishonest argument.
 The problem is they can’t show us the 21-foot ladder.
 The border fence that conservatives are advocating has worked in San Diego and it has worked in Israel.
 It will work for much of the rest of the border.

-For some geographical context, the southwest border with Mexico is roughly 2,000 miles long divided into 9 “sectors” patrolled by U.S. Customs and Border Protection.
+For some geographical context, the southwest border with Mexico is roughly 2,000 miles long divided into nine “sectors” patrolled by U.S. Customs and Border Protection.
 Here is a list of the border sectors and their size, listed from west to east (Pacific Coast to Gulf Coast):

 San Diego (60 miles)

 Del Rio (210 miles of river-front and lake-front border)